This post may contain affiliate links which won’t change your price but will share some commission.

 Based on the theory discussed above, if the cells are too full, the logical treatment is to empty the cells.
 The current system of treatment employs more insulin to push more glucose into the cells, but this does not work if the cells are already full.
 The best way to empty the cells of glucose is with the low-carb, high-fat diet (LCHF) or keto diets and intermittent fasting.
 This is because both of these interventions give the cells and body a break from more glucose.
 It allows the body time to recover and lower the amount of glucose and thus the amount of insulin in the blood, liver, and blood stream.
 It is possible to completely reverse type 2 diabetes or pre-diabetes by sustained changes in your diet and life.
 There is hope.

 If you want to get started intermittent fasting join my free 10 day fasting challenge or buy my Guide to Intermittent Fasting.
-I also offer health coaching for those who want to lower their blood sugar levels through intermittent fasting and the LCHF diet.
-And I have a targeted health coaching program specifically for those who want to prevent diabetes as it is very doable once you realize how and why you want to avoid type 2 diabetes.
+I also offer health coaching for those who want to lower their blood sugar levels through intermittent fasting and the LCHF diet in my private membership group for Purposeful Nutrition.
+And I have a targeted one on one health coaching program specifically for those who want to prevent diabetes as it is very doable once you realize how and why you want to avoid type 2 diabetes.

 For more information: